russtacean/codecrafters-http-server-elixir/README.md

 [![progress-banner](https://backend.codecrafters.io/progress/http-server/3ab814df-e21e-4b65-8b62-8045544a19a1)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)

 # Status: Complete
 My solution exists in the `/lib` directory of this repository.
 Check out more details about the challenge in the links to code crafters below.
+This includes both the base challenge and the HTTP compression extension challenge.

 # Code Crafters Overview